 The software has collaboration features.
 These features are extremely helpful in giving you online feedback on your working script.
 Say you need a producer or director or script editor to give you feedback on your script, this is exactly where online feedback can be so useful, helping you see updates as they come in live.

 The main takeaway from this software is that it is free to use and you can write industry standard scripts regardless of not having to pay for it.
 Celtx has a reputation that has somewhat diminished over the years but it remains a strong Final Draft alternative.

 Yes, like the hat (sort of), Trelby is a free download available for Mac and Windows.
 It is an open-source screenwriting software.
 It runs on the Fountain plain text screenwriting markup language and is an open source project, meaning anyone can download and contribute to the programme’s code.

 Trelby can work with a multitude of formats, including Final Draft, but it’s only available for Windows and Linux.
 It’s easy to use and you are able to create industry-standard quality scripts for free.
 Unlike most free screenwriting software’s available, Trelby does not have any locked features or watermarks, which means you can be confident in using the software knowing your script will look highly professional.

 Additionally, another key feature is the ability to create as many scripts as possible without a limit.
-This is an extremely rare feature.
 Most free online screenwriting software’s only allow you to create one or two scripts before you have to start paying for using the software.
 Likewise, exporting your script is simple.
-You can export your script into a PDF format or as a file which you will then be able to upload into final draft without any alterations or compatibility issues.
+You can export your script into a PDF format or as a file which you will then be able to upload into Final Draft without any alterations or compatibility issues.
 So someone reading your script will not be able to tell if it was written in Trelby or Final Draft once it’s in PDF form.

 Additionally, with Trelby, you can adjust the software to meet your specific needs through the tool options.